The Home and Community Based Services

 How Can I Apply?

-An applicant, community partner or caregiver may fill out the CBC Program Application and submit to the Aging and Disability Services Division (ADSD) office nearest to them.
+An applicant, community partner or caregiver may fill out the OCL Program Application and submit to the Aging and Disability Services Division (ADSD) office nearest to them.
 An applicant may also telephone their local regional office and provide the needed information over the phone to an ADSD intake team member.
 List of regional offices

 Once a completed and signed application is received by ADSD office, an ADSD intake case manager will contact the individual to determine which services and program are most appropriate for them.